Plasma Spray Coating

-Enhancing Durability and Wear Resistance Using Plasma Spray Processes
+Enhancing Durability and Wear Resistance Using Plasma Spray Coatings

 ASB Industries’ plasma spray coating processes utilize heat energy to reach the melting point of the chosen ceramic chemistry.
 Plasma coatings are applied using spray guns that feature water-cooled copper anodes and tungsten cathodes.
 The plasma gas flows around the cathode and then through the copper anode.
 A high voltage discharge initiates an arc that creates extreme temperatures, which causes the plasma to form as the plasma flame mixes with the powder.
 The result is a hard coating adhered to the surface of the substrate.

 This versatile system creates ceramic coatings that can protect components in even the most severe environments.
 Ceramic plasma spray coatings provide: